abbasamiri/abbasamiri.github.io/_posts/2021-05-27-entity_in_domain_driven_design.md

 #### 5 - Database provided Identity

 Sometimes developers prefer that the database generates the *Identity* for an *Entity*.
-It mostly happens when an *Entity* inserted into a table and an auto-generated field generates a value that is unique inside the table, it could be easy to implement, but the *Identity* generation postpones to when the *Entity* is persisted.
-If timing of *Identity* generation matters, this method should be considered carefully.
-Imagine that you create a new *Entity*, before it persisted, the *Entity* does not exist, you can not do anything with it, for instance, you can not have more than one entity into a collection because they are not distinguishable or you can not use *Domain Events* because the entity has not any *Identity*.
+It mostly happens when an *Entity* is inserted into a table and an auto-generated field generates a value that is unique inside the table, it could be easy to implement, but the *Identity* generation postpones to when the *Entity* is persisted.
+If the timing of *Identity* generation matters, this method should be considered carefully.
+Imagine that you create a new *Entity* before it persisted, the *Entity* does not exist, you cannot do anything with it, for instance, you cannot have more than one entity into a collection because they are not distinguishable or you cannot use *Domain Events* because the entity has not any *Identity*.
 These considerations may completely change your domain model's design.

 In this method, we should distinguish between *Natural Primary Key* and *Surrogate Primary Key*.
 A *Natural Primary Key* is a column or set of columns that already exist in the table (e.g. they are attributes of the entity within the data model) and uniquely identify a record in the table. .
-A *Surrogate Primary Key* is a system generated (could be GUID, sequence, etc.) value with no business meaning that is used to uniquely identify a record in a table.
+A *Surrogate Primary Key* is a system-generated (could be GUID, sequence, etc.) value with no business meaning that is used to uniquely identify a record in a table.

 For more information about *Natural Primary Key* and *Surrogate Primary Key* take a look at [Surrogate Key vs Natural Key Differences and When to Use in SQL Server](https://www.mssqltips.com/sqlservertip/5431/surrogate-key-vs-natural-key-differences-and-when-to-use-in-sql-server/).